foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

 Cloud Sensor Updates
 --------------------

-From your `CloudMQTT Control Panel`_, load your instance's Details page and click the "Websocket UI" button to get a live view of data being sent to the server.
+Choose the instance you created for this demo from your `CloudMQTT instances list`_, then click the "Websocket UI" button to get a live view of data being sent to the server.
 You should see new data appear every few seconds; it will look like this:

 .. figure:: /_static/dm-hawkbit-mqtt/cloudmqtt-websocket-ui.png
    :align: center